Brand Name Uloric Common Name febuxostat

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Conditions causing increased uric acid formation: People with medical conditions causing increased uric acid formation (such as cancer or Lesch-Nyhan syndrome) should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Conditions causing increased uric acid formation: Febuxostat is not intended to decrease uric acid levels for people with medical conditions causing increased uric acid formation (such as cancer or Lesch-Nyhan syndrome).
+If you have such a condition, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Gout: Do not start febuxostat treatment until an acute attack of gout has completely subsided, as further attacks may be brought on by this medication.
 Acute gout attacks may be brought on at the start of treatment with febuxostat for people who have not used this medication before.
 If an acute gout attack develops after starting this medication, call your doctor.